Genealogy-valued Feller diffusion: Concepts and main results

 \subsubsection{Long surviving Feller diffusion 1: \texorpdfstring{$Q$}{Q}-process with Kolmogorov-Yaglom limit, Palm measure and Kallenberg tree}

+Since the critical Feller diffusion becomes \emph{extinct} almost surely in finite time, interesting questions arise by considering conditioned genealogies in various regimes of conditioning on survival.
+As in the case of critical (discrete) branching processes conditioned on survival further rescaling is needed in some cases in order to obtain interesting limits.
 Here we analyze the behavior of the \emph{$\U$-valued Feller diffusion} $\mfU = (\mfU_t)_{t \ge 0}$ for $t \to \infty$ via \emph{scaling limits} of processes arising from \emph{conditioning} of $\mfU$ on survival in various ways.
-Namely, we first condition on survival forever.
-The second construction is based on size-biasing (Palm measure) with the Kallenberg tree as the main ingredient.

-\paragraph{\texorpdfstring{$Q$}{Q}-process and Kolmogorov-Yaglom limit law for $\U$-valued Feller diffusion} Since the critical Feller diffusion becomes \emph{extinct} almost surely in finite time, interesting questions arise by considering conditioned genealogies in various regimes of conditioning on survival.
-As in the case of critical (discrete) branching processes conditioned on survival further rescaling is needed in some cases in order to obtain interesting limits.
-These objects will be important once we come to spatial populations.
-Then the rare events of survival become more visible, since in this case we deal with many independent such processes.
+Namely, we first condition on \emph{survival forever}.
+The second construction is based on \emph{size-biasing} (Palm measure) with the Kallenberg tree as the main ingredient.
+These objects will be important once we come to \emph{spatial} populations on infinite geographic spaces like $\Z^d$ for example.
+Then the rare events of survival of a Feller diffusion become visible, since in this case we deal with many independent such processes corresponding to the sites where time-$0$ individuals have at large time $t$ surviving descendants somewhere in space but with large total mass of order $t$.

-One possibility of conditioning is to condition the process to \emph{survive forever}.
+\paragraph{\texorpdfstring{$Q$}{Q}-process and Kolmogorov-Yaglom limit law for $\U$-valued Feller diffusion} One possibility of conditioning is to condition the process to \emph{survive forever}.
 Here, survival forever means that we consider the process $\mfU$ at time $t$, condition it to survive until time $T \ge t$, and let $T \to \infty$.
-More precisely we consider the process $\mfU^T=(\mfU_t^T)_{t\in[0,T]}$ from Theorem~\ref{TH.MARTU}(a) for $T \to \infty$.
+The existence of the limit is stated below in Theorem~\ref{T:KOLMOGOROVLIMIT}(a).
 The limiting process is referred to as the \emph{$Q$-process} and will be denoted by

-The existence of the limit is proven below in Theorem~\ref{T:KOLMOGOROVLIMIT}(a) and in Lemma~\ref{c.1310} it is shown that the $Q$-process can be obtained as solution of a well-posed martingale problem.
+In Lemma~\ref{c.1310} it is shown that the limiting $Q$-process can be obtained as solution of a \emph{well-posed martingale problem}.
+There more precisely we can consider the process $\mfU^T=(\mfU_t^T)_{t\in[0,T]}$ from Theorem~\ref{TH.MARTU}(a) for $T \to \infty$.